refractionPOINT/lce_doc/docs/sensor_commands.md

 [TOC]

 Sensor commands are commands that can be sent to the sensor (through the backend as an intermediary) to do various things.
-These commands may rely on various collectors that may or may not be enabled on the sensor (see [Profiles](profiles.md) for instructions on enabling and disabling collectors).
+These commands may rely on various collectors that may or may not be currently enabled on the sensor and have been marked as such.

 Below is a high level listing of available commands and their purpose.
 Commands are sent like a command line interface and may have positional or optional parameters.
 To get exact usage, either do a `GET` to the REST interface's `/tasks` endpoint or issue the RPC `get_help` to the `c2/taskingproxy` category.

+When issuing a task, the expected answer from the REST interface is an empty (`{}`) 200 OK.
+This because responses from the sensor to a task may come right away or may trickle in over time (like in the case of the Yara scanning).
+To prevent the REST interface from blocking for very long times, the responses to the tasks are simply sent as part of the normal data flow from the sensor as response events.
+This means you can find the responses through the data in the Output you have configured.

+To assist in find the responses more easily, the `investigation_id` mechanism was created.
+When issuing a taks, including an `investigation_id`, which is simply an arbitrary string you define, will include that ID in all related responses from the sensor (`routing/investigation_id`).
+Note that Outputs also support the `inv_id` parameter that allows you to create an Output that will only receive data related to an investigation ID.

+A common scheme is to set an investigation ID in all tasks sent during an interactive session and to create an Output with this specific ID for the duration of the session.
+That way you can find all the responses from your session in one place.

 ## Files and Directories